The Clarkstown Connection

 A Look Ahead

-The fall season is upon us and with that comes trick or treat fun.
-Our annual Halloween parades will take place on October 31, and as a reminder, we ask that costumes meet the following guidelines:
+It's that spooky time of year again!
+CCSD's annual Halloween parades will take place on Tuesday, October 31 and, as a reminder, we ask that costumes meet the following guidelines:

 - Costumes should not prevent students from fully participating in learning activities.

-- No clothing that depicts drugs or alcohol, nor their usage.
+- Do not wear clothing that depicts drugs or alcohol, nor their usage.

-- Students may not wear costumes that have inflatable features, or have fans inside of them.
+- Do not wear costumes that have inflatable features or fans inside of them.

-- Administrators have the right to require students to change their apparel if it is deemed that the costume is not appropriate for school.
+Please keep in mind that administrators have the right to require students to change their apparel if it is inappropriate.
+More detailed guidelines may be available from your child's school.